JaskRendix/cwebsocket/README.md

 ## Protocol correctness and portability

-The WebSocket protocol implementation has been updated to ensure strict RFC 6455 compliance, predictable behavior, and portability across modern toolchains:
+The implementation is designed for strict RFC 6455 compliance and predictable behavior across modern toolchains:

 - Fixed‑width, header‑only SHA‑1 implementation
 - Bounds‑checked, header‑only Base64 implementation